Cl3ffy/cleffy-list/README.md

 Bots are marked with the word "Bot" in the "reason/proof" section.
 Human cheaters have a blank "reason/proof".

-**I only mark players who I am 100% confident are cheating as cheater.** This means players wont get marked as cheater here because they "hit a couple suspicious shots" or something along those lines.
+**I only mark a player as "cheater" if I am fully confident they are cheating.** As a result, closet/non-blatant cheaters are mostly left out from this list or possibly marked as "suspicious".

 Players marked as "suspicious" I consider highly likely to be cheating but I haven't seen solid enough evidence to mark them as cheater.